ror-community/ror-site/content/registry/_index.md

 - Community stakeholders were not in agreement that organizations should control their own records
 - ROR metadata is based on public information about organizations that can be easily verified
 - Centralizing curation is a more scalable approach
-- Allowing for broad community feedback leverages knowledge and expertise from across the community
-- Allowing for community feedback helps to reinforce community ownership of ROR's infrastructure
+- Allowing for broad community feedback leverages knowledge and expertise from across the community and helps to reinforce community ownership of ROR's infrastructure
-- Centralizing curation decisions ensures consistency and integrity of metadata across the entire registry
+- Centralizing the review and decision-making process ensures consistency and integrity of metadata across the entire registry

 {{% /callout %}}